appsquickly/typhoon-example/README.md

 3. Study the <a href="https://github.com/jasperblues/spring-objective-c-example/blob/master/PocketForecast/ViewControllers.xml">view controllers</a>.
 Notice how the framework allows you to group related components together.
 4. Study the <a href="https://github.com/jasperblues/spring-objective-c-example/tree/master/PocketForecastTests/Integration">test cases</a>.
 Imagine that you needed to use one service URL for integration tests and another for production.
 How would you do it?
+5. Imagine that you decided to save the list of cities the user likes to iCloud instead of locally on the device.
+Notice how you'd only need to change one line of code to include your new implementation.
+And you'd be able to reuse the existing test cases.

 ### The App ('scuse the dev's designs).